-If you seek treatment at a Network facility (e.g., hospital or outpatient surgery center) and a Non-Network Provider (e.g., a Non-Network Physician, anesthesiologist, radiologist, respiratory therapist) participates in your treatment, the Non-Network Provider's claim will be paid at 90% of billed charges.
+If you seek treatment at a Network facility (e.g., hospital or outpatient surgery center) and a Non-Network Provider (e.g., a Non-Network Physician, anesthesiologist, radiologist, respiratory therapist) participates in your treatment, the Non-Network Provider's claim will be paid at 80% of Usual, Customary and Reasonable (UCR) Charges, the Tier 2 deductible will apply and the Tier 3 annual out-of-pocket maximum will apply in accordance with applicable law, except where noted under Covered Services section for specific services.
+You will always be responsible for all billed charges which exceed the Usual, Customary and Reasonable (UCR) charges, in addition to your responsibility for any applicable Copayments and Coinsurance amounts.

-USC, as the EPO Plan Sponsor and Plan Administrator, is not responsible for the quality and extent of care you may receive at any of the Network Hospitals or from any specific Network Provider.
+USC is not responsible for the quality and extent of care you may receive at any of the Network Hospitals or from any specific Network Provider.
+The Plan does not assure that all services will be available from Tier 1 providers and will not extend Tier 1 coverage to Tier 2 or 3 providers.
 It is important that you request information on proposed medical treatment directly from the Hospital and your Physician.